 There are no ads here either except for possibly and affiliate link which I will explicitly specify as such and that will only be for something that I use.
 Not that I get enough traffic to support monetization it’s just not something that interests me.
 It’s only my personal space for my thoughts and ideas.
 It’s just something I like doing.
 I guess it’s a hobby.

 I’ve been playing with tweaking the theme that I use to my personal preferences now.
+I began with the hugo-dusk theme.
+Over time I’ve made many modifications to fit my liking.
 It makes enough sense now and I’ve used hugo long enough to think I’ll stick with it for at least a while.
 Now watch me go find something shiny and new tomorrow.

 It’s kinda nice not having to worry about the security exploits in a script.
 I see tons of 404 errors for scripts that I don’t have installed.
 Hell I no longer even have PHP installed so even if the scripts were there.
 I was also able to remove and not rely on MySQL or any other database so that is one less thing to be running and keep up to date.
 If I chose to I could move this any place I want now.